51Degrees/documentation/src/devicedetection/features/useragentclienthintsheaders.md

 # Pseudo-headers

 We concatenate the various UA-CH headers that are needed to identify a component to create ‘pseudo-headers’.
 These are then used internally to perform the detection.
-The table below shows the pseudo-headers that exist for each component.
+The table below shows which pseudo-headers are required in order to detect each component.

 In some cases, there are multiple pseudo-headers for a component.
 These are processed in order from providing most detail to least.

 ## Key
-0 = This value is required in order to determine the component.
+- 0 = This value is required in order to determine the component.
-1/2 = One of these values are required.
+- 1/2 = One of these values are required.
 Supplying 1 will enable a more accurate result and removes the need to supply 2.

 |UA-CH header|Hardware|Platform|Browser/App|
 |---|---|---|---|